Synthetic-UCB-Catalogs/Galaxy-scripts/README.md

 - TGWMyrLISABandToRLOSet: The time it takes for the binary between entering the LISA band (or, if inside, from its current time) till Roche lobe overflow (in Myr)
 - AbsTimeToLISAMyr: Absolute time when the binary enters the LISA band, starting from ZAMS (in Myr, check)
 - AbsTimeToLISAEndMyr: Absolute time when the binary starts the RLO, relative to ZAMS (in Myr)
-- SubBinAbsID: Galactic bins (column 1) are split into sub-bins with a smaller timestep - this is the absolute ID of such sub-bin
+- SubComponentAbsID: Galactic components (column 1) are split into sub-components with a smaller timestep - this is the absolute ID of such sub-component
-- SubBinLocalID: The number of sub-bin within the current bin
+- SubComponentLocalID: The number of sub-component within the current component
-- BinID: Again the Galactic bin, counting from 0
+- ComponentID: Again the Galactic component, counting from 0
-- SubBinMidAge: the median age (in Myr) of the current Galactic sub-bin
+- SubComponentMidAge: the median age (in Myr) of the current Galactic sub-component
-- SubBinDeltaT: the time interval of the current sub-bin
+- SubComponentDeltaT: the time interval of the current sub-component
-- SubBinNDWDsCode: how many unique simulated representative DWDs are there in the current sub-bin
+- SubComponentNDWDsCode: how many unique simulated representative DWDs are there in the current sub-component
-- SubBinNDWDsReal: how many real DWD binaries have been produced by the current sub-bin
+- SubComponentNDWDsReal: how many real DWD binaries have been produced by the current sub-component
 - ATodayRSun: present-day orbital separation (in RSun) of the DWD binary
 - PSetTodayHours: present-day orbital period (in hourse) of the DWD binary